Highly Uniform Thermally Undercut Silicon Photonic Devices in a 300 mm CMOS Foundry Process: Discussion

-By systematically varying the undercut trench geometry and measuring tuning efficiencies across multiple full wafers of microdisk modulators, we identified key trends that reveal how trench dimensions impact thermal tuning efficiency.
+Furthermore, by systematically varying the undercut trench geometry and measuring tuning efficiencies across multiple full wafers of microdisk modulators, we identified key trends that reveal how trench dimensions impact thermal tuning efficiency.
 Wider and more elongated trenches consistently provide improved thermal isolation, resulting in significant reductions in the power required for thermal tuning.
 Further, reduced trench separation also resulted in higher tuning efficiency.
 This finding suggests that trench geometry optimization can serve as a powerful design parameter for further minimizing power consumption in future device designs.
-Notably, through full wafer-scale measurements across 300 mm wafers, we additionally demonstrate the robustness of the thermally undercut devices through the high yield and low \text{$P_{\pi}$} standard deviation.
 By establishing predictable efficiency gains based on trench geometry, we provide a robust framework for integrating thermal undercut as a standardized process across different CMOS fabrication lines, ensuring reproducibility and consistency at the scale required for high-volume production.
 This level of scalability is critical for enabling low-cost, high-throughput manufacturing of photonic integrated circuits where consistent thermal performance is essential.